-The audio jacks can be reconfigured to perform different functions via the audio software.
+The audio jacks can be reconfigured to perform different functions via the audio software (supported functions for each jack may vary based on hardware specification).
 Only microphones still MUST be connected to the default Mic in jack.
 Refer to the instructions on setting up a 2/4/5.1/7.1-channel audio configuration in Chapter 6, "Configuring 2/4/5.1/7.1-Channel Audio."